nielsleadholm/Probabilistic_Learning_Predictive_Coding/README.md

 This function implements the explicit regression model.

 CovM.m
-This function implements the common variable model.
+This function implements the covariance model.

 Common.m
 This function implements the common variable model.